crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for using the optimized primary key lookup plan if additional filters are combined via ``AND`` operators.

 - Improved the performance of queries on the ``sys.allocations`` table in cases where there are filters restricting the result set or if only a sub-set of the columns is selected.